Christina El Moussa Faces Drama with Tarek On The Set Of ‘Flip Or Flop,’ Still Dating Gary Anderson?

 “He doesn’t even like to be around [young] kids,” a friend of the contractor said of Anderson, who previously worked with Tarek and Christina El Moussa.

 “I think it’s more of [Christina El Moussa] looking up to him as a father figure,” the friend continued.
 “Gary is also loaded.
-So I guess if you’re already used to some like Tarek who has money, you’re going to go after someone who has money.”
+So I guess if you’re already used to someone like Tarek who has money, you’re going to go after someone who has money.”

 Christina El Moussa and Gary Anderson have remained silent in regard to the reports of his alleged romance.
 However, the rumors continue to swirl and over the holidays, Christina El Moussa was spotted with Anderson’s adult daughter in Park City, Utah.